CarsonDavis/review-builder/README.md

 ### BookAnalyzer

 The `BookAnalyzer` class analyzes the text extracted from an EPUB file, providing word and token counts, word frequencies, and cost calculations for processing the book with different models.
+If you are worried about costs, you may want to run this before using the `BookSummarizer`.
+An example output can be found in [example_book_statistics.md](example_book_statistics.md).

 #### Usage